Queen’s would like to extend a warm welcome to all new teaching and support staff joining us for the 2025/26 academic year!

 “I am excited to join the Learning Support team as a Specialist Learning Mentor, ready to support students in finding creative, individualised ways to approach their learning.
 With an artistic background, I enjoy creating engaging activities that help students build confidence, explore their strengths, and feel empowered in their learning journey.
 As an OQ, I am delighted to return to Queen’s and to give back to the school that once shaped my own learning journey.”

-Meet our new staff at upcoming Open Day events – Prep School on Thursday 26th September and Senior School on Friday 27th September.
+Meet our new staff at upcoming Open Day events – Prep School on Friday 26th September and Senior School on Saturday 27th September.
 We look forward to welcoming you!